ZigaStrgar/carparts/README.md

-This is my graduation project and I'm still working on it.
+This is my graduation project and I allready finished it a while ago :)